-If you want to create a garden that will not bring some color and brightness to your space but also attract a variety of pollinators then zinnias are definitely the way to go.
-Zinnias are some of the best flowers for drawing in butterflies, bees and even hummingbirds.
+If you want a garden that is full of color but also brings in lots of pollinators then zinnias are a great choice.
+They’re some of the best flowers for attracting the likes of butterflies, bees and hummingbirds.

 Well the following six zinnia varieties are excellent for pollinators.
-We’ll help you choose the right ones along with tips on how to grow them.
+I’ll help you choose the right ones along with tips on how to grow them.

 1. Benary’s Giant Mix

-Why Pollinators Love It: This popular variety grows tall (up to 4 feet), making it a prime landing spot for butterflies and bees.
-The single-flowered form of Benary’s Giant means pollinators can easily access the nectar at the center of the flower, a crucial feature for feeding.
+Why Pollinators Love It: This variety grows tall (up to 4 feet), meaning it’s easy for butterflies and bees to land on.
+It has a single flower which means pollinators can get to the nectar easily in the middle of the flower.

 - Best For: Butterflies and bees